broadinstitute/dig-dug-portal/src/components/criterion/README.md

     threshold: [String, Number] // a value for the field

     // For the pill/tag being displayed underneath the Criterion Group
     label: [String, Function],  // description of the criterion, either given by hand or derived from the criterion's threshold and field.
+If it's a function it will be passed the criterion's own definition before being evaluated.
     color: String,  // hexcode color of the pill

     // For filter function construction